Sunday, August 11, 2019

 Myers-Briggs Type Indicators and the Court Cards

-Tarot court cards (sometimes called "people cards") may represent situations, current attitudes, attitudes to develop, or actions to take, but they do sometimes point to actual people and may reveal a particular aspect of a person's character.
+Tarot court cards, sometimes known as "people cards," can represent situations, current attitudes, attitudes one should develop, or actions to take.
+They can also point to actual people, revealing a particular aspect of a person's character.

-In this series, I am focusing the court cards as actual people.
-Before I proceed, I want to emphasize that I don't believe in "typecasting."
-It's important not to deceive yourself that you know someone until you have given time and attention to get to know them.
-The MBTI can help each of us understand some of the ways we approach life and interact with other people; the tarot cards can point to certain characteristics or talents.
-However, each of us must be truly be present to other beings.
-As my favorite Rabbi say, "When we look into each other's eyes, let us remember that we are looking into the eyes of god."
+In this series, I am focusing the court cards as representations of actual people.
+I want to emphasize that I don't believe in "typecasting."
+You cannot truly know someone without giving time and attention to get to know them.
+The MBTI can help us understand some ways we approach life and interact with others and tarot cards can point to certain characteristics or talents.
+However, we must be truly be present to one another.
+As my revered spiritual teacher says, "When we look into each other's eyes, let us remember that we are looking into the eyes of God."

-While seeking to gain a deeper familiarity with personalities of the court cards, I turned to a system of Jungian psychological categories called the Myers-Briggs Type Indicators.
-Like the tarot court cards, the MBTI categories do not describe the entirety of a person, but only the "differing psychological preferences in how people perceive the world and make decisions."
+To better understand the personalities of the court cards, I turned to the Myers-Briggs Type Indicator (MBTI).
+Like the tarot court cards, the MBTI categories do not describe a person entirely, but outline "differing psychological preferences in how people perceive the world and make decisions."

-I have a fondness for tidy, organized systems that purport to explain everything.
-This inclination of many tarot students partially explains why Kabbalah, astrology, runes, and other systems have been grafted onto tarot, with varying degrees of practical success.
+I have a fondness for tidy, organized systems that purport to explain things comprehensively.
+This inclination of many tarot students explains why Kabbalah, astrology, runes, and other systems have been grafted onto tarot, with varying degrees of practical success.

 However, the vast difference between the two systems quickly became apparent.
-I persevered and finally came up with a set of correspondences that I will begin to test over the next few months.
+Despite this, I persevered and came up with a set of correspondences for testing.

-The first difficulty in comparing the two systems comes from the fact that tarot court cards have two characteristics (rank and suit), while, on the other hand, the Myers-Briggs personality types have four pairs of characteristics.
-The MBTI pairs of characteristics are summarized here:
+The first difficulty was that tarot court cards have two characteristics (rank and suit), while the Myers-Briggs personality types have four pairs of characteristics.
+The MBTI pairs of characteristics are:

 The permutations of those 4 sets of characteristics results in sixteen psychological types, each designated by four letters.